 Complete digital versions are available for download at no charge on the Toastmasters International website.
 You may also order hard copy versions for a nominal fee.
 You must login as a member to the Toastmasters site to order hard copies of the kits.

 District 37 requires judges for speech contests to participate in Judges Training.
 Use the Trained Judges Database to find trained judges in your area.
-If you are interested in attending judges training or need additional assistance, please contact District Chief Judge Sandy Campbell by email.
+If you are interested in attending judges training or need additional assistance, please contact District Chief Judge Michelle Bennett by email.

 View Trained Judges Database